cheminfo/eln-docs/docs/30_structural_analysis/ir-prediction/README.md

 :::

 :::info warning
 Our simulations only consider an isolated molecule in gas phase for which the intensities and frequencies are typically different from the experimental ones.
-The intensities are particularily worse for the force-field method.
+The intensities are particularly worse for the force-field method.
 Also, we do not consider any broadening effects (e.g., hydrogen bonds, solvents, rotational fine structure).
 :::

 ### Degrees of freedoms